ryantodd1/Complex-Numbers/README.md

 console -> 4 6 [enter]
 z is now equal to 4 + 6i

-When a complex object is sent into a stream output it is output in the form a + bi
+When a complex object is sent into a stream insertion operator it is output in the form a + bi
 example:  std::cout << "Hello World! : " << z << "\n";
 output :  Hello World! : a + bi;